 While it is on record that the Banshee has been heard at noon, she is rarely seen or heard by daylight.
 The night is the time she generally chooses for her visits to people.

 The Irish death bringer is considered to be a fairy or elemental spirit.
 Still, the Banshee, as seen in the Americas, is depicted as more of a ghost that shares little other than appearance with the Irish messenger of death.

 Banshees Around the World – Fireside Stories of the Banshee Fairy

 An Eerie Memoir

-The apparition continued to exhibit itself for some time, and then vanished with two shrieks similar to that which she heard at first.”
-The following morning she related with terror in her voice the incident to her host who remarked, “What my dear Lady Fanshaw had witnessed and heard was a banshee and her wailing forecast of death came true as a near relation of my family expired last night in the castle.”
+The apparition continued to exhibit itself for some time and then vanished with two shrieks similar to that which she heard at first.
+The following morning, she related the incident with terror in her voice.
+Her host remarked, “What my dear Lady Fanshaw had witnessed and heard was a banshee, and her wailing forecast of death came true as a near relation of my family expired last night in the castle.”

 The Mysterious Castle